 DeGroft then shared how, “It is always difficult for me as the advisor to answer in a short format what the FFA is and the personal benefits students have from even taking one Ag class all the way to being an active FFA member.
 If I try my best to summarize; of course, there are lots of personal benefits for student participants in AG class and the FFA both educationally and in life skills!
 For education, we do learning through a program called iCEV.
 The iCEV program benefits students by providing them with a comprehensive, interactive online curriculum aligned with industry standards, enabling them to earn certifications, gain practical skills through multimedia lessons, and explore career pathways with real-world applications, ultimately increasing their employability and preparedness for the workforce.
 Just to highlight a few of our certs, we do animal science, ducks unlimited, and fundamentals of conservation- there are loads of others!”

-Lastly, DeGroft mentioned that “Other personal benefits that students enjoy the most are all of the great, hands-on activities and the “ non-typical” classroom settings we are getting to do, especially now that we’ll have a new greenhouse built and an eventual barn where we can house animals!
+Lastly, DeGroft mentioned that, “Other personal benefits that students enjoy the most are all of the great, hands-on activities and the “ non-typical” classroom settings we are getting to do, especially now that we’ll have a new greenhouse built and an eventual barn where we can house animals!
 The Plants and animals do coincide with FFA contests and competitions that students can participate in, but at the end of the day, my hope as the St. Louis FFA teacher and advisor is that students get to experience personal, hands-on activities that they wouldn’t get in any other classroom, and of course, understand and promote the importance of agriculture.”